js-ferguson/myBlog/README.md

 3. Select "Integrate using our Web API or SMTP relay" and on the next page choose "SMTP Relay".

 4. Type a name, noFolio or myBlog into the "My First API Key Name" text field and hit "Create Key".
-This will be your password and again will be stored in an environment variable along with the Username "apikey", so save it for later with you MongoDB connection string.
+This will be your password and again will be stored in an environment variable along with the username "apikey", so save it for later with you MongoDB connection string and the apps secret key.

 We can leave our SMTP config there for the moment.
 You can come back and verify later, although it is not strictly neccessary.